Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 Advisement: The use of a "default time source" by DASH clients is not allowed because this often obscures interoperability problems and introduces inconsistent behavior due to device clock differences.

-The set of time synchronization mechanisms SHALL be restricted to the following subset of schemes from among those defined in [[!MPEGDASH]] 5.8.5.7:
+The set of time synchronization mechanisms SHALL be restricted to the following subset of schemes from among those defined in [[!DASH]] 5.8.5.7:

 	* `urn:mpeg:dash:utc:http-xsdate:2014`
 	* `urn:mpeg:dash:utc:http-iso:2014`